sarahmclo/colourway/README.md

 ### Coolers Contrast Checker

 Coolers Contrast Checker was used to make sure the colors I used contrasted well enough for all users

+### Adobe Colors
+Adobe Colors was used to generate a pleasing colour palette inkeeping with logo and design.

 ### Languages
 The languages used in this project are: